 Tame the Tupperware

-This week has been a doozy.
-From a car that won't start to managing a beloved's memory challenges to wonky hormones, there have been enough stressors that I currently feel like a deflated balloon (and am devouring a bag of barbecue pop chips).
+There have been enough stressors that I currently feel like a deflated balloon (and am devouring a bag of barbecue pop chips).

 But you know what?
-I can find the lid to my tupperware container when I want it.
-I can find the flathead screwdriver when I need it.
+I can find the lid to my tupperware container when I want it!

-I can find my favorite cozy sweater to curl up in, and my cozy couch spot has my favorite books organized next to it...AND I can find the remote control!
+I can find a screwdriver when I need it.
+I can find my favorite cozy sweater to curl up in, and my cozy couch spot has my favorite books organized next to it...

-I strive to get and stay organized so when life throws curveballs, I don't have added stress of trying to find my stuff.
+I strive to get and stay organized so when life throws curveballs, I don't have the added stress of trying to find my stuff.

-That isn't to say everything is perfectly neat and tidy - I have piles and places I wish were neater - but because I spent one Saturday morning organizing my tupperware, and other moments keeping the system strong, finding a lid isn't going to be the thing that makes me flip MY lid.
+That isn't to say everything is perfectly neat and tidy - I have piles and places I wish were neater - but because I spent a Saturday morning organizing my tupperware, and other moments keeping the system strong...

 There are thousands of categories to clear and organize in most homes, but tupperware is a common headache for most of my clients and just about everyone I know.